tulalearning/daily-water-intake/README.md

 # Homework Day-21: Daily Water Intake Calculation 🫗

-This is a React component that calculates the recommended daily water intake based on weight and allows the user to switch between light and dark theme.
+This is a React Project (using `Vite`) that calculates the recommended daily water intake based on weight and allows the user to switch between light and dark theme.

 ## **Usage**